Hue-Jhan/Noaa-Satellite-Decoder/README.md

 # 💻 Code
 The code takes the wav recording file, builds an image out of it, and enhances it to make it look better.
-First we takes the wav file and turns it into 200800hz format if it isn't already.
-Then
+- First we take the wav file and turns it into 200800hz format if it isn't already.
+- Then